saubanahmed0/GenCare-by-Sauban/README.md

-# Sauban HealthGen - Hospital Appointment Booking Platform
+# GenCare by Sauban - Hospital Appointment Booking Platform

 A production-grade hospital appointment booking platform built with React.js, TypeScript, Tailwind CSS, and shadcn/ui.
 Designed for trust, clarity, speed, and security.